 Day Trading For A Living

-Is Day Trading For A Living Possible?
+Best Brokers For Day Trading For A Living

-Beware – there are many out there who claim to make a fortune on day trading, but usually these people are trying to sell you something.
+Beware – there are many out there who claim to make a fortune on day trading, but usually, these people are trying to sell you something.
 Don’t believe the hype or that there is such a thing as “easy money”.

 - Solitary lifestyle – Your colleagues may have driven you up the wall at times, but sometimes it’s reassuring to have people around.
 Day trading for a living can get lonely.
 If you don’t like being on your own, think twice.